 In connection with the Mergers, the Company incurred direct and incremental costs of approximately \$15.8 million related to legal, accounting, and other professional fees, which were offset against the Company's additional paid-in capital.
 Of the \$15.8 million, \$5.2 million was incurred by Legacy Complete Solaria and \$10.6 million was incurred by FACT.
-As of October 1, 2023, the Company made cash payments totaling \$5.4 million to settle transaction costs.
+The Company did not make any cash payments to settle transaction costs in the thirteen-weeks ended March 31, 2024.
+As of December 31, 2023, the Company made cash payments totaling \$5.4 million to settle transaction costs.
 As a result of the Closing, outstanding 2022 Convertible Notes were converted into shares of Complete Solaria Common Stock.